tianshijing/Awesome-Optimizers/README.md

 **In the domain of machine learning, the selection of an appropriate optimizer is of equal significance to the architectural design of the model itself.**

-I have compiled an outstanding collection of optimizers from recent years, complete with intuitive roadmaps and tutorial notebooks.
-Additionally, I have provided further insights based on my involvement in related projects.
+I have meticulously assembled a compendium of preeminent optimizers from the recent scholarly landscape, complemented by lucid roadmaps and pedagogical tutorial notebooks.
+My insights, garnered from active engagement in pertinent projects, further enrich this repository.
 I warmly welcome contributions to this project, including the latest optimizers, tutorial notebooks, or any other valuable resources that can benefit researchers in our community.

 I present a meticulously curated roadmap of optimizers, as depicted in the ![Optimizer's Roadmap](Fig/Awesome_optimizers.jpg)

 This roadmap is continuously updated to reflect the latest advancements.
-Should you identify any typographical errors or omissions in the referenced papers, please do not hesitate to open an issue or submit a pull request.
+Should you identify any errors or omissions in this repository, please do not hesitate to open an issue or submit a pull request.
 Our ongoing survey is in the process of being updated, and this represents the most current iteration.

 For those seeking to explore the interconnections among relevant papers, we recommend utilizing [Connected Papers](https://www.connectedpapers.com/), a tool that visualizes the academic landscape through a graph representation.
 To export a paper's BibTeX citation, consult the paper's [arXiv](https://arxiv.org/) or [Semantic Scholar](https://www.semanticscholar.org/) entry for a professionally formatted reference.